jpfulton/blog/content/blog/2023-08-02-gatsby-remark-copy-button/index.md

 [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API).
-Additionally, to prevent "rage clicking", a data attribute is added to the button while the operation is running to introduce a lock around the clipboard and animation operations.
+Additionally, to prevent "rage clicking", a data attribute is added to the button while the operation is running to introduce a lock around the clipboard and animation function.

-The default CSS styling is also imported into the browser in the `gatbsy-browser.js` file.
+The default CSS styling is also imported into the browser in the `gatsby-browser.js` file.

 ## Using the Plugin